MJAS1/vidman/README.md

 ## Installation

-VidMan requires Qt and at least OpenCV 3.0 to compile.
+VidMan requires Qt (https://www.qt.io/) and OpenCV 3.0 or higher (https://opencv.org) to compile.
 Other packages required are libjpeg-dev and libdc1394-22-dev, which can be installed via:

 	sudo apt-get install libjpeg-dev libdc1394-22-dev